Shashwat-Nautiyal/rootstock-academy-dev-course/README.md

 - Verify you're using the correct Ethers.js v6 syntax
 - Check that all async operations are awaited
 - Ensure contract methods are called correctly
-- Review the validator output for specific requirements

 ### Need More Help?

 - Check the [Hardhat Documentation](https://hardhat.org/docs)
 - Review [Ethers.js v6 Documentation](https://docs.ethers.org/)
-- Review the module-specific README: `module2/README.md`
+- Review the module-specific README: `module3/README.md`
 - Ask in the course discussion forum
 - Reach out to the DevX team